 Employees at Dialysis Clinics, Inc. take home the smallest paychecks, and $54K is the median salary.
 Furthermore, range in pay is narrow, with salaries starting at $44K and quickly nearing the top at only $71K.
 Workers at Fmcna, DCI Group, and Renal Care Group Inc also face smaller salaries than the rest of the field — average earnings for these employers come to $60K, $62K, and $63K respectively.

 Popular Skills for Dialysis Registered Nurse (RN)

-Survey results imply that Dialysis Registered Nurses deploy a deep pool of skills on the job.
-Most notably, facility with hemodialysis, Intensive Care Unit (ICU), and Acute Care are correlated to pay that is significantly above average, leading to increases of 20 percent, 6 percent, and 3 percent, respectively.
-Skills that seem to negatively impact pay include Medicine / Surgery.
-The majority of those who know Acute Care also know Critical Care.
+Dialysis Registered Nurses report using a deep pool of skills on the job.
+Most notably, skills in hemodialysis, peritoneal dialysis, Intensive Care Unit, and Acute Care are correlated to pay that is above average, with boosts between 6 percent and 20 percent.
+Those educated in Acute Care tend to be well versed in Critical Care.